 One of the implications of this finding is that the religious practice of revering the cow did not originate in South Asia (India) but somewhere in the Central Steppes.
 In my opinion, the problem with this thesis is that it is based on genetic research that is centered on European populations.
 The only reason the Yamnaya were intensely investigated by the geneticists is because they had a European connection.
 The Yamnaya invaded (or migrated) into Europe about 5000 years ago, and they completely replaced Europe’s original population of native hunter-gatherers.
 Hardly any trace of Europe’s original population, the population before the Yamnaya arrived, can be found.
 Currently the lactose intolerance level in Europe is between 18 percent to 26 percent.

 The genome of the ancient populations of the non-European populations has not been extensively studied.
 There could be other ancient populations which became lactose tolerant at the same time or before the Yamnaya did.

-The Yamnaya arrived in India around between 2000 and 1600 BC.
-They mingled with the population in North India.
-This has resulted in higher lactose tolerance in the North Indians as compared to the South Indians.
-A recent study shows that lactose intolerance was 27.4 percent in a sample group taken from New Delhi, while it was 66.6 percent in a sample group taken from two South Indian centers at Trivandrum and Pondicherry.
-In East Indians lactose intolerance is higher—this is because of their mingling with the East Asian populations which are generally lactose intolerant.
-These conjectures have been made by the study of samples taken from a few urban centers.
+The Yamnaya arrived in India between 2000 and 1600 BC.
+Their mingling with the natives of North India is believed to be the cause of the higher lactose tolerance in the North Indians vis-à-vis the South Indians.
+A study shows that lactose intolerance was 27.4 percent in a sample group taken from New Delhi, and it was 66.6 percent in a sample group taken from two South Indian centers at Trivandrum and Pondicherry.
+In East Indians lactose intolerance is higher—this is because of their mingling with the East Asian populations which are lactose intolerant.
+These inferences have been developed from the study of samples taken from a few urban centers.
 The countryside was not a part of the study.